iceb0y/openvj/deploy/README.md

 ## Frontend

-Before deploying to the production environment, the following scripts should be executed:
+When deploying to the production environment, the following scripts should be executed:

 - `bundle-ext-lib.js`